dcmi/dc-srap/profile/srap-profile.md

 ## Roles

 Creators and contributors may have different roles.
-SRAP recommends the use of a controlled list of roles such as the Library of Congress relators to express roles a person or organization may have (editor, funder, etc.).
-If there is a need to describe an additional role or roles are needed, a request to register a new code will be sent to LC.
+SRAP recommends the use of Library of Congress MARC Relator codes to express roles a person or organization may have (editor, funder, etc.).
+If there is a need to add a new role, DCMI will send a request to register a new Relator code for such role to the Library of Congress.
+SRAP WG will not create a SRAP-specific controlled list of contributor roles.

 | Name              | Identifier                                    | Mandatory / Repeatable | Value |
 | ----------------- | ----------------------------------------------| ----- | ----- |